unpoly/unpoly/src/unpoly/pages/updating-history.md

 When an overlay without history opens *another* overlay, the nested overlay cannot have history, even with `{ history: true }`.

-## History for programmatic updates

-When your JavaScript updates a fragment using `up.render()`, history is never changed by default.
-You may opt into history changes using one of the following:

-- Pass a `{ history: true }` option to force a history change.
-- Pass a `{ history: 'auto' }` option to update history if updating a major fragment.
-- Use `up.navigate()` instead of `up.render()` to inherit [navigation defaults](/navigation#navigation-defaults).

 ## Supporting the back button